toddllm/klaviyo-reporting-poc/START-HERE.md

 ### Automatic Cleanup

-The repository has the "Delete branch on merge" setting enabled, which should automatically delete branches after they are merged via a PR.
+The repository has the "Delete branch on merge" setting enabled, which should automatically delete remote branches after they are merged via a PR.

 ### Manual Cleanup